 I hope that you, your family and your employees are healthy and are doing as well as can be expected.
 As a team, we will get through this together.
 I will be in touch with you soon regarding our conference call.
 In the meantime, don’t hesitate to reach out to me with any concerns or worries you may be having right now.

 The information provided is based on our general understanding of the subject matter discussed and is for informational purposes only.
-AXA Advisors, LLC, its affiliates and financial professionals do not provide tax or legal advice.
+Equitable Advisors, LLC, its affiliates and financial professionals do not provide tax or legal advice.
 Please consult your tax and/or legal advisors regarding your particular circumstances.